Blazorade/Blazorade-Id/Blazorade.Id.Core/readme.md

 The versions of Blazorade ID Core always match the version numbers of the other Blazorade ID libraries.
 For details, see the *Used By* tab above.

+### v1.0.0-rc.4

+- Replaced ISignOutService with IAuthenticationService that combines sign-in and sign-out functionality into a single service interface.
+- Added a default AuthenticationService implementation.

 ### v1.0.0-rc.3

 - Added `IHttpRequestFactory` service interface to create HTTP requests for resources protected by access tokens managed by Blazorade ID.